Petroleo Brasileiro S.A. Petrobras ADR (PBR) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for PBR is $16.59, which is $1.35 above the current price.
-The public float for PBR is 3.72B and currently, short sellers hold a 0.88% ratio of that float.
-The average trading volume of PBR on November 28, 2023 was 19.22M shares.
+The average price recommended by analysts for Petroleo Brasileiro S.A.
+Petrobras ADR (PBR) is $16.60, which is $1.39 above the current market price.
+The public float for PBR is 3.72B and currently, short sellers hold a 0.82% of that float.
+On December 04, 2023, PBR’s average trading volume was 19.21M shares.

 PBR’s Market Performance

-PBR stock saw a decrease of -3.93% in the past week, with a monthly decline of -0.32% and a quarterly a decrease of 6.28%.
-The volatility ratio for the week is 2.52%, and the volatility levels for the last 30 days are 2.66% for Petroleo Brasileiro S.A.
+PBR stock saw an increase of -0.78% in the past week, with a monthly gain of 0.32% and a quarterly increase of 6.14%.
+The volatility ratio for the week is 2.13%, and the volatility levels for the last 30 days are 2.40% for Petroleo Brasileiro S.A.
 Petrobras ADR (PBR).
-The simple moving average for the past 20 days is -0.68% for PBR’s stock, with a 18.43% simple moving average for the past 200 days.
+The simple moving average for the last 20 days is -1.23% for PBR’s stock, with a simple moving average of 17.41% for the last 200 days.

 Stock Fundamentals for PBR